 However, we were informed by the management that a major part of the assets of the customer comprises of land and commercial buildings (including a well-known brand name in the hotel industry), whose liquidation value is much higher than the total dues to its financial and operating creditors (including that of the Company) and the resolution plan approved is not in line with the actual value of the assets.
 The management also confirmed that the resolution professional has not followed the due process of CIRP and accordingly, the resolution plan approved is not proper as per law.
 It was also informed to us that the customer has filed an application before the Hon'ble National Company Law Appellate Tribunal ("NCLAT") praying for quashing the order of the Hon'ble NCLT.
-The Hon'ble NCLAT has set aside the resolution plan approved and ordered to recommence the CIRP process, Including the consideration of 12A application filed by the promoters of the customer company.
-On an appeal against the order of the Hon'ble NCLAT, the Hon'ble Supreme Court has heard the arguments of both the sides and reserved the case for judgement as on date.
+The Hon'ble NCLAT has set aside the resolution plan approved and ordered to recommence the CIRP process, including the consideration of 12A application filed by the promoters of the customer company.
+On an appeal against the order of the Hon'ble NCLAT, the Hon'ble Supreme Court has delivered their judgement on May 3, 2023 seeking the Adjudicating Authority to deal with fresh settlement proposal of the promoter, as approved by the CoC in its Nineteenth meeting dated October 12, 2022 while keeping in view the law applicable and the facts of the present case as also the observations as provided in the Judgement.

-Accordingly, in the opinion of the management, the Company will be still able to recover the entire outstanding dues from the customer, even in the aforesaid CIRP conditions.
-Based on the above estimate and based on the fact that the customer's account was a fully performing asset before the admission of the CIRP, no provision towards allowance for expected credit loss in respect of the dues from the aforesaid customer was considered by the Company in the financial statements
+Accordingly, in the opinion of the management, as per the promoters' settlement proposal u/s.
+12A of the IBC, the dues of all the secured and unsecured financial creditors, operational creditors and all other stake holders including shareholders have been fully accommodated.
+The major part of the assets of the customer comprises of land and commercial buildings (including a well-known brand name in the hotel industry), whose liquidation value is much more than the total dues to its financial and operating creditors (including that of the Company) and accordingly, the Company will be able to recover the entire outstanding dues from the customer, based on the developments in the CIRP proceedings.
+Based on the above estimate and based on the fact that the customer's account was a fully performing asset before the admission of the CIRP, no provision towards allowance for expected credit loss in respect of the dues from the aforesaid customer was considered by the Company in the financial statements.